iomesh/docs/docs/cluster-operations/replace-failed-disk.md

 8. Unplug the disk.
 Then the disk will enter `Inactive` state.

    Run the following commands simultaneously to remove the block device and its corresponding `blockdeviceclaim`.

+   > _NOTE:_ It is normal to see a prompt indicating that `bdc` cannot be found when running the following commands to clear it.
     ```shell
     kubectl patch bdc/blockdevice-66312cce9037ae891a099ad83f44d7c9 -p '{"metadata":{"finalizers":[]}}' --type=merge -n iomesh-system
     kubectl patch bd/blockdevice-66312cce9037ae891a099ad83f44d7c9 -p '{"metadata":{"finalizers":[]}}' --type=merge -n iomesh-system